 As I stumbled through my athletic training years, loving the training and energy derived, an inquisitive appetite for knowledge emerged.
 That coupled with self testing and astute coaching observations guided me to constant tinkering.
 I quickly learned the one-size-fits-all coaching style simply does not work—at least for me.
 Rather, a quest to constantly search for each individual’s strength, then letting him or her run with it while shoring up weaknesses is far more successful.

-After nearly thirty years of coaching, I have matured.
+After thirty years of coaching, I have matured.
 I now view myself as a carpenter with a very large box of tools (my experience), knowing which tool (swimming drill or workout) to utilize for a specific task, while recognizing any particular tool may have a very different impact on each project (individuals).

 Fortunately, I found my calling early.
 My mission is to help athletes and wannabe-athletes believe they can achieve success beyond their wildest dream, while helping them execute it.
 My thousands of training miles swum in pools and open water, the self-taught tactics of open water racing, coupled with my years of coaching, have made me an excellent teacher for swimmers and triathletes at virtually every level.
 I wish to help you!